mbabynames search ✿

-Lydia is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "from Lydia".
+Lydia is a two-syllable name of Greek origin, meaning "from Lydia".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20